Mosquito Plant (Citronella)(Pelargonium graveolens Citrosa)

 Planting: Space 18 to 24 inches apart.

-For more information, visit the Mint page in our How to Grow section.
+For more information, visit the Citronella page in our How to Grow section.